mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 }}

-**Role:** Military Quartermaster, Supply Master **Age:** 48 | **Alignment:** Lawful Neutral
+**Role:** Military Quartermaster, Supply Master

+### Background
 Korvan manages supplies for the Iron Legion's eastern garrison.
 Every bolt, every ration, every horseshoe passes through his hands.
 Incorruptible—which makes some people nervous.

+### Connections
-**Connections:** Reports to General Steelhart.
+Reports to General Steelhart.
 Works with the Merchant League.
 Has caught corruption before.
+\column
+{{descriptive
+#### Secrets (DM Only)

-**Secrets:** Has evidence of a supply fraud scheme involving a noble house.
-Someone is stealing from the military.
-He's building a case quietly.
+1. Has evidence of a supply fraud scheme involving a noble house.
+2. Someone is stealing from the military.
+3. He's building a case quietly.
+}}

+### Hooks
-**Hooks:** Source for military supplies.
-Could expose the fraud.
-Enemies might try to discredit or eliminate him.
+- Source for military supplies.
+- Could expose the fraud.
+- Enemies might try to discredit or eliminate him.

 {{pageNumber,auto}}
 {{footnote Part IV: NPCs}}